Madi3456/Group-15/team/m3/features.md

 Point Value: 3 points
 Team Member: Madeline Gelnett

-Feature Name: Email Input Boxes
+Feature Name: Email Input Boxes<br>
 Description: Captures the user's email and will include basic validation, ensuring the input is in a valid email format.
 It also provides feedback for invalid inputs and will handle cases where authentication fails.
-Due to this milestone's requirements, this is not fully implemented yet.
+Due to this milestone's requirements, this is not fully implemented yet.<br>
-Point Value: 3 points
+Point Value: 3 points<br>
 Team Member: Meghan Duddu

-Feature Name: Password Input Boxes
+Feature Name: Password Input Boxes<br>
 Description: Accepts the user's password in a secure format.
 It will include validation rules regarding minimum length, special characters, etc...
 It also provides feedback for invalid inputs and will handle cases where authentication fails.
-Due to this milestone's requirements, this is not fully implemented yet.
+Due to this milestone's requirements, this is not fully implemented yet.<br>
-Point Value: 3 points
+Point Value: 3 points<br>
 Team Member: Meghan Duddu

 <h4>Large Features (4-5 points)</h4>